BioHPC/iCAT/README.md

 4) Choose the `Max p-value`, which determines the minimal degree of statistical significance that iCAT will accept as being potentially "associated" with the positive group.
 Defaults to _p_ < 0.1.

-5)	Choose the `Min Threshold of Public Sequences`, which determines the minimum number of training samples a TCR sequence must be observed in to be considered as potentially "associated" with the positive group.
-Defaults to 1.
-Recommend setting at 10% of positive training samples.
-E.g. if there are 30 positive training samples, a recommended minimum threshold is 3.
+5)	Choose the `Range of Acceptable Copies per Clonotype`, which determines the minimum and maximum number of copies a clonotype must have to be included in the analysis.
+Enter as a space delimted range.
+Defaults to `1 99`.
+An example of when this could be useful: in case there is expected artifacts in the processing/data that overestimate the copy number of some clonotypes.

 6) Once all options are selected click `Train Model`